alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/index.md

 {{< include src="charts/num_flavours_hist.html" >}}

 Indeed, this appears to be the case.
-All coffees have at least some flavours, and in fact, most coffees have 6 flavours!
+All coffees have at least some flavours, and in fact most coffees have ~6 flavours.

 ## Building a model

+We begin by selecting the features to use.
+In addition to the raw "roast", "roaster_country" and "price_per_100g" columns, we will use the following engineered features:

+- "roaster" where we have encoded the most highly and poorly rated roasters
+- "region_of_origin" where we have categorised the country of origin into major coffee producing regions
+- "flavours" where were have extracted flavour keywords from the reviews

 ```python
 features = ["roaster", "roast", "roaster_country", "region_of_origin", "price_per_100g", "flavours"]